koush/koush.com/_posts/chromecast.md

 ![](http://www.youtube.com/watch?v=DMIsMjms_Zw)

 This got a lot of coverage on various social networks and blogs.
-And someone pointed out something funny that @gruber [had posted](http://daringfireball.net/linked/2013/07/25/chromecast-catches) on Daring Fireball:
+One of the viewers directed me towards a funny statement that @gruber [had posted](http://daringfireball.net/linked/2013/07/25/chromecast-catches) on Daring Fireball:

 > That’s what I assumed yesterday as well, but I’m pretty sure now that’s not the case.
 Chromecast only streams video from the web; it has nothing like AirPlay.
 You can’t send video from your phone to Chromecast.